 Recent Data and Global Trends

 Global population growth rates have generally been declining in recent decades, although they vary significantly by region.
 According to the United Nations, the global population is projected to reach 9.7 billion in 2050 and 10.9 billion in 2100.
-However, the rate of growth is slowing, with many developed countries experiencing very low or even negative growth rates.
+Even so, the rate of growth is slowing, with many developed countries experiencing very low or even negative growth rates.

 In contrast, many European countries are experiencing declining populations due to low birth rates and aging populations.
 Some countries, such as Japan and Italy, have implemented policies to encourage higher birth rates, but with limited success.